-10. Acting true to its motto "Putting Africa first", the Commission refashioned its identity, with a view to transforming itself into a think-tank of reference on Africa's development policy priorities and with the aim of accelerating the continent's structural transformation.
-Anchored around two programmatic pillars, namely policy research and knowledge delivery, the Commission's new programme orientation encompassed nine thematic areas or subprogrammes.
+- 10. Acting true to its motto "Putting Africa first", ECA refashioned its identity, with a view to transform itself into a think tank of reference on Africa's development policy priorities and with the aim of accelerating the continent's structural transformation.
+Anchored around two programmatic pillars, namely, policy research and knowledge delivery, the Commission's new programme orientation encompassed nine thematic areas or subprogrammes.
 The intergovernmental structure was realigned to ensure that the subsidiary bodies were congruent with the new programme priorities of the Commission and also with the structures of the African Union.
 As a result, some committees were abolished or merged with others, while new ones were created for more coherence and to achieve cost-effectiveness.
-This exercise gave rise to the intergovernmental structure that is currently under review.

-11. Since these reforms, member States of the United Nations have adopted two major global agendas and an agreement on climate change: the Addis Ababa Action Agenda of the Third International Conference on Financing for Development, held in July 2015, the 2030 Agenda for Sustainable Development, adopted at the United Nations summit in September 2016, and the Paris Agreement on climate change, adopted by the Conference of the Parties to the United Nations Framework Convention on Climate Change, at its twenty-first session in December 2016, bringing with them renewed mandates and emphasis on efforts to end all forms of poverty, fight inequalities and tackle climate change while ensuring sustainable development.
-These new developments necessitate adjustments to the manner in which ECA approaches its work programme, in order to sustain its responsiveness to the new or changing priorities of member States, and will also have an impact on its intergovernmental structure.

-12. All ECA reform agendas have been designed to respond to the evolving needs and demands of the Commission's member States, the changing institutional landscape and shifting priorities in the realm of national, regional and global economic and social development.
-Restructuring exercises have always been facilitated and backstopped by consultations with partners, including but not limited to the member States of the Commission, the African Union Commission, regional organizations, intergovernmental bodies and other key development bodies.
-Once the reform agendas are articulated, they have always been followed by the reengineering of the intergovernmental structure, to ensure its consistent support for the new programme priorities.
-All steps taken to recalibrate ECA were considered and endorsed by the Commission at sessions of its Conference of African Ministers of Finance, Planning and Economic Development, sometimes with minor modifications.
+This exercise gave rise to the intergovernmental structure that is currently under review. - 11.
+In 2015, member States of the United Nations adopted two major global agendas and an agreement on climate change: the Addis Ababa Action Agenda of the Third International Conference on Financing for Development, held in July 2015, the 2030 Agenda for Sustainable Development, adopted at the United Nations summit in September 2016, and the Paris Agreement on climate change, adopted by the Conference of the Parties to the United Nations Framework Convention on Climate Change, at its twenty-first session in December 2016, bringing with them renewed mandates and emphasis on efforts to end all forms of poverty, fight inequalities and tackle climate change while ensuring sustainable development.
+These new developments necessitate adjustments to the manner in which ECA approaches its work programme, in order to sustain its responsiveness to the new or changing priorities of member States, and will also have an impact on its intergovernmental structure. - 12.
+In addition, at the end of 2016, the General Assembly passed its Quadrennial comprehensive policy review of operational activities for development of the United Nations system (QCPR)1, and requested member States to initiate discussions on the working method of their respective governing bodies in order to improve their efficiency, transparency and quality of official sessions and ensure more systematic follow up by the entities of the United Nations development system on issues raised by their governing bodies. - 13.
+Following the appointment by the United Nations Secretary General of a new Executive Secretary in April 2017, consultations are being held to position the Commission's programmatic orientation so as to effectively support the implementation and follow-up of the 2030 Agenda for Sustainable Development, the Addis Ababa Action Agenda and Agenda 2063.
+The Executive Secretary's new vision and strategic directions will be presented for consideration and endorsement by the Commission session of its Conference of African Ministers of Finance, Planning and Economic Development. - 14.
+All ECA reform agendas have been designed to respond to the evolving needs and demands of the Commission's member States, the changing institutional landscape and shifting priorities in the realm of national, regional and global economic and social development.
+Restructuring exercises have always been facilitated and backstopped by consultations with partners, including but not limited to the member States of the Commission, the African Union Commission, regional organizations, intergovernmental bodies, and other key development bodies.
+Once reform agendas are articulated, they have always been followed by the reengineering of the intergovernmental structure, to ensure its consistent support for the new programme priorities.

+1 See GA resolution A/RES/71/243 para 46(b)(c)